 A common problem that most entrepreneurs face is how to motivate their employees in a mutually beneficial way.
 Employee Stock Option Plans (ESOPs), which are employed by both small and large enterprises, are the most practical solution to this dilemma.
 It keeps deserving personnel motivated to help the company flourish.
 It also assures that you don’t lose them for a number of years.

 Moreover, companies provide stock ownership to their employees in an ESOP at no upfront cost in lieu of the work they accomplish.
 Shares, though allocated to employees, are granted only after a predefined period.

-It should also be noted that such ownership stake in a company cannot be given to personnel such as freelancers, promoters, consultants, etc.
+It should also be noted that such an ownership stake in a company cannot be given to personnel such as freelancers, promoters, consultants, etc.